 ✥ ✥ ✥

 The team feels committed to ownership for its work.
 This is good in its own right but will also increase the focus that the team brings to its estimation efforts.
 Oh, and one gets better estimates in the long term if they come from the Developers.

-In particular, the Product Owner estimates the Business Value, and the Development Team estimates the cost or effort necessary to complete the PBIs.
+In particular, the Product Owner (perhaps together with the Product Owner Team) estimates the Business Value, and the Development Team estimates the cost or effort necessary to complete the PBIs.
 Each of these groups can use Wideband Delphi or any other technique to build a consensus view (see Estimation Points).
 It is particularly important to capture the perspectives of all members of the cross-functional Development Team.

-Estimates should continuously be revised as new information emerges.
-New Product Backlog Items can be estimated as the team is working on a Refined Product Backlog, and it is natural to review estimates at Sprint Planning.
-The Development Team can follow its intuition about which items should be re-estimated in light of new information.
-Also, as the Product Backlog is restructured in building a Refined Product Backlog or striving for a Granularity Gradient, the new items should be estimated in their own right.
+The Development Team should continuously revise estimates as new information emerges.
+The team can estimate newly created Product Backlog Items as it works with the Product Owner toward creating a Refined Product Backlog, and it is natural to review estimates at Sprint Planning.
+The Development Team can follow its intuition about which estimates to revisit in light of new information.
+Estimates also come up for renewal as the Scrum Team restructures the Product Backlog while building a Refined Product Backlog or striving for a Granularity Gradient.

-In most applications of this pattern in Scrum, the estimate is only a forecast and should not be interpreted as a commitment.
+In most applications of this pattern in Scrum, the estimate is only a forecast, and stakeholders should never view it as implying a commitment.
 On the other hand, no one other than “the pigs” is allowed to speak to estimation.
-There should never be a ground for challenging an estimate à priori.
-For example, the Product Owner cannot impose his or her wishes for delivery on the team’s grounded forecast about how long work will take.
+There should never be a ground for challenging an estimate a priori.
+For example, Product Owners cannot impose their wishes for delivery on the team’s grounded forecast about how long work will take.
 Empirical insights from experience over time will help the team adjust its estimates to be more accurate.